protubero/beanstore/README.md

 > [!WARNING]
 > All but the arrays are immutable classes.
-If you use arrays as property values, you must be careful not to modify them without using transactions!
+If you use arrays as property values, you must be careful not to modify them once they are values of stored instances.